Gastroenteritis - Medical Condition

 Food poisoning results when a person eats food that has grown bacteria that can cause gastroenteritis.
 The symptoms of food poisoning are caused either by the bacteria themselves or by the byproducts (toxins) they produce.
 Symptoms of food poisoning can begin within a few hours or a few days after eating the contaminated food, depending on whether the bacteria or the toxin causes the problem.

-Most people who become infected with these viruses won’t have any symptoms, since almost half of these people are immune.
+Some people who become infected with these viruses won’t have any symptoms.
 The actual rate of infection with these viruses is far higher than the rate of gastroenteritis.
 Once in a while, an adult will get an infection severe enough to be noticeable.
 Young children are much more likely to feel symptoms.

 Young children with rotavirus may have severe watery diarrhea lasting about a week, which can lead to dehydration.
 Rotavirus also causes vomiting and a significant increase in temperature.